A sobering 9 out of 10 projects experience cost overrun, and experience tells us that schedule overrun is a common occurrence too.

-Experience tells us that project schedules persistently overrun.
-To try and counter this, project professionals must spend the time ensuring the schedule is reliable, meets project requirements, and contains all the necessary work.
 What’s more, schedules should be built according to acknowledged best practices, such as the US Government Accountability Office’s Schedule Assessment Guide and the DCMA 14 Point Assessment.
-And health checks are another powerful tool in a project manager's arsenal, used worldwide by many businesses and governments to assess the credibility of the project schedule.
+Regular health checks are another powerful tool in a project manager's arsenal, used worldwide by many businesses and governments to assess the credibility of the project schedule.

 To that end, we’ve identified 12 key scheduling best practices.
-Ask yourself – does my schedule pass these tests?
+Does your schedule pass these tests?

 1. Reflect the Project Execution Strategy in the Schedule

-The schedule must align with the project execution plan and strategy and clearly show how the work will be executed and distinctly demonstrate the sequence and timing of each step.
+The project schedule must align with the project execution strategy.
+These two documents should clearly show how the work will be executed and define the sequence and timing of each step.

-Project teams will rely on the schedule to plan for upcoming work, resource requirements, as well as to identify problem areas of concern that may occur during execution.
-So, unless the schedule clearly reflects the project execution strategy, it is of little value to these teams.
+Project teams will rely on the schedule to plan for upcoming work, understand resource requirements, and to identify risks that may occur during execution.
+So, unless the schedule clearly reflects the project execution strategy, it's of little value to these teams.

 2. Capture the Entire Scope of Work